-Prerequisites: General prerequisites, including COSC 3401 3.0, and COSC3101 3.0 or COSC3341 3.0 (or COSC3111 3.0)
+Prerequisites: General prerequisites, including COSC3401 3.0, and COSC3101 3.0 or COSC3341 3.0

 Database Management Systems

 This course is the second course in database management.
 It introduces concepts, approaches, and techniques required for the design and implementation of database management systems.